 Who would of thought that there was so many foods that dogs should not eat?
 Other foods that your dog should not eat is avocados (they contain persin, a highly toxic substance), fat trimmings (too much fat causes pancreatitis), grapes/raisins (causes kidney damage and death if eaten in a large dose), dairy products (causes diarrhea in about 50% of dogs), onions/garlic (causes anemia), and salty foods (salt isn’t good for any of us).

 Table foods should be kept to a minimum unless your vet tells you other whys.
 If you notice a change in your dogs behavior after a new food or if you think he may gotten into something contact your vet immediately since it could be fetal.

-Never give your dog coffee.
-Giving them coffee is like giving them alcohol or drugs.
+Never give your dog coffee, it’s like giving them alcohol or drugs.
 When we take a dog into our homes we are promising to care for the animal like it was our own child.
 Most of people today wouldn’t do anything to hurt our children, so why do something that could cause your dog harm?
-Dogs are mostly helpless when it comes to dieting and exercising so it is up to his owner to be sure he is getting the proper care.
+Dogs are mostly helpless when it comes to dieting and exercising so it is up to their owner to be sure they’re getting the proper care.